22 May 2023 21.00

 * When passing each other, the downwind pilot must lower his/her kite and the upwind pilot must raise their kite in order to avoid a tangle.

-SUFFOLK KITE FLYERS - ADDITIONAL RULES FOR THE USE OF ROUGHAM AIRFIELD
+SUFFOLK KITE FLYERS - ADDITIONAL RULES FOR STONHAM BARNS

-Unauthorised users - e.g. dog walkers crossing main field please warn them politely (even encourage them to have a go!)
+Please warn them politely of the dangers (even encourage them to have a go!)

 Finally - We hope that you enjoy flying at Rougham and that we keep it accident free.
 If there are any questions or you don’t understand the areas, then please contact any committee member with regards to the above rules.